Sunday, February 23, 2014

 "Come just as you are" to Jesus.
 But expect to change and be changed by his words, life and example.
 He was meant to be followed, not just admired - he urged us to obey God, not to simply shower him with flattery.

-The words, life, teachings and death of our Master, Jesus, challenge us to do, to act, to follow, to serve, to be better, to do more, to try harder, to be humble, yet Righteousness, to serve God not money, to lose ourselves and gain eternity.
+The words, life, teachings and death of our Master, Jesus, challenge us to do, to act, to follow, to serve, to be better, to do more, to try harder, to be humble, yet be Righteous, to serve God not money, to lose ourselves and gain eternity.

 Picking up a cross, going the extra mile, expanding our 'talents' to serve others, and being the Good Samaritan cannot mean a life of leisure and ease.
 It's a call to action.
 If we say we love Jesus, but don't hear what he says, we've built our lives on shifting sands, not the Rock of his Words.